Colgate-Palmolive Company (CL) Shares Soar Above 1-Year High

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CL starting from Kooyman John W, who sale 2,040 shares at the price of $71.67 back on Mar 13.
-After this action, Kooyman John W now owns 6,366 shares of Colgate-Palmolive Company, valued at $146,209 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CL starting from Tsourapas Panagiotis, who sale 20,000 shares at the price of $80.78 back on May 04.
+After this action, Tsourapas Panagiotis now owns 6,906 shares of Colgate-Palmolive Company, valued at $1,615,598 using the latest closing price.

-CAHILL JOHN T, the Director of Colgate-Palmolive Company, sale 5,703 shares at $73.83 during a trade that took place back on Feb 27, which means that CAHILL JOHN T is holding 24,383 shares at $421,075 based on the most recent closing price.
+Massey Sally, the Chief Human Resources Officer of Colgate-Palmolive Company, sale 17,239 shares at $81.16 during a trade that took place back on May 04, which means that Massey Sally is holding 8,615 shares at $1,399,047 based on the most recent closing price.

 Stock Fundamentals for CL